 What Happens When My Credits Are Low or Run Out?

-Proactive notices will help you avoid surprises related to your credit usage, and topping up is a quick process.
+Proactive notices help you to stay on top of your credit usage and topping up is a quick process.

-You’ll receive a notification when your balance reaches a low threshold, such as 25% remaining.
+You’ll receive a notification when your balance reaches 25% remaining.

 If you’ve exhausted your credits, we will notify you immediately and pause credit features in your account.
 You will still be able to access any information related to actions already performed (e.g. a previous reference request).